xzYue/odoo/doc/reference/workflows.rst

 to "b".

-The first activity has its attribute ``flow_start`` set to ``True`` so that Odoo knows where to start the workflow traversal after it is instanciated.
+The first activity has its attribute ``flow_start`` set to ``True`` so that Modoo knows where to start the workflow traversal after it is instanciated.
 Because ``on_create`` is set to True on the workflow record, the workflow is instanciated for each newly created record.
 (Otherwise, the workflow should be instanciated by other means, such as from some module Python code.)